Estuaire-de-la-Rivière-Bonaventure Aquatical Reserve: Littoral

-The coastal waters of Bonaventure are home to many species of invertebrates, including blue mussel, common clam, sea scallop, scallop Iceland, green sea urchin, common littorine, common starfish, snow crab and American lobster.
-The seagrass beds provide refuge for rock crab, gray sand shrimp and marine worms.
+The coastal waters of Bonaventure are home to many species of invertebrates, including blue mussel, soft-shell clam, Atlantic deep-sea scallop, Iceland scallop, green sea urchin, common periwinkle, common starfish, opilio crab and American lobster.
+The seagrass beds provide refuge for the Atlantic rock crab, Crangon septemspinosa and marine worms.
 Among the 30 species of fish recorded are the Atlantic tomcod and American eel.
 The coastline is an important staging area for water and shorebirds.
-The Barrow's Goldeneye, considered to be a species threatened, has been observed there in Canada.
-A few marine mammals visit the site, including minke whale, fin whale, harbor seal, gray seal and harbor porpoise.
+The Barrow's Goldeneye has already been observed there, considered to be a vulnerable species in Canada.
+A few marine mammals visit the site, including northern minke whale, fin whale, harbor seal, gray seal and harbor porpoise.

 History

 The first developments of the estuary were carried out from the end of the 19th century and during the 1960s, with the construction of the timber flotation channel feeding a sawmill.
-Subsequently, the construction of the causeway of the route 132, port facilities and a marina, greatly disrupted traffic. water as well ase the lagoon sedimentation processes.
-To remedy this, the causeway was pierced with a culvert and the pier, connecting route 132 to the Pointe de Beaubassin, was dismantled.
+Subsequently, the construction of the causeway of the route 132, port facilities and a marina, greatly disrupted water circulation as well as the lagoon sedimentation processes.
+To remedy this, the causeway was pierced with a culvert and the jetty, connecting route 132 to the Pointe de Beaubassin, was dismantled.